 Guru

 Guru is another internal wiki that you can use to share documentation with your team.
-It’s a company wiki that was designed to work with your workflows so you don’t have to deviate from your usual apps in order to share knowledge with Guru.
-Guru has capabilities to verify individuals who share the knowledge so you always know your content is accurate.
+It’s a company wiki that was designed to work with your workflows so you don’t have to deviate from your usual apps to share knowledge with Guru.
+Guru can verify individuals who share the knowledge so you always know your content is accurate.
 Guru uses AI to suggest employees within your organization who are best placed to help with your questions.
 You can share knowledge directly to Guru from apps such as Google Chrome, Slack, and Zoom.

 User’s opinion about Guru